-June 20, 2013 | by Evelyn Reid - The Montreal street food ban, in effect since 1947, is finally lifted, this, as of June 20, 2013, with city hall awarding street food permits to 27 Montreal food trucks which were selected by a committee responsible for judging vendor suitability based on the “creativity and originality” of each applicant's respective menus under the guise of wishing to properly showcase Montreal's reputation as a leading foodie destination.
+As a result, the original 27 trucks that were awarded street food permits in 2013 were selected by a committee responsible for judging vendor suitability.
+The selection process was based on the “creativity and originality” of each applicant's respective menus under the guise of wishing to properly showcase Montreal's reputation as a leading foodie destination.

-The Angel Statue
+The Angel Statue in Mont Royal Park

-One is the infamous Kondiaronk lookout and the other is my soft spot, the Monument George-Étienne Cartier otherwise known as that angel statue.
+One is the infamous Kondiaronk lookout and the other is the Monument George-Étienne Cartier otherwise known as "The Angel Statue."
 Some say Cartier may very well be the reason we still speak French in Canada and by extension, North America.
-I get into that controversial topic here.

 Cité du Multimédia

 A charming little spot in the heart of the Cité du Multimédia—a semi-residential neighborhood crammed with high tech firms—lies on the western side of the Old Port near Montreal's iconic Farine Five Roses sign.
 Sample banh mi sandwiches at $7 a pop or try some more exotic, heartier dishes for a little more.